arshad-yaseen/monacopilot/README.md

 });
 ```

-By providing external context, Copilot can offer more intelligent suggestions.
-For example, if you start typing `const isPalindrome = `, Copilot may suggest using the `reverse` function from `utils.js`.
+For instance, if you begin typing `const isPalindrome = ` in your current file, Copilot will recognize the `reverse` function from the `utils.js` file you provided earlier.
+It will then suggest a completion that utilizes this function.

 ### Filename